samhinton88/ghostly-loader/README.md

 Try using ghostly for:
 - A/B/C... testing
-- Running a different set of code given a certain context
+- Running a different set of code given a certain context (e.g. locale, localStorage)

 ## Installation and Use With Webpack
 ```sh